 A good rule of thumb when borrowing to pay for college, even

-student loans for parents, is to never borrow more than your annual salary.
+student loans for parents, is never to borrow more than your annual salary.
 For students considering student loans, it’s best for them not to borrow more than their expected annual salary after graduation.

 If you need more help paying for school and you have already applied for financial aid, reach out to your child’s college to inquire about a

 Students can also consider getting a part-time job to help them pay for their college education.
 Many employers, especially those in college towns, provide flexible schedules for students.
-It would be especially beneficial to get a job with an employer that provides
+It would be especially beneficial to get

 Fastweb Scholarships to see awards that you would qualify for right now.